 Going down the tack of installing an older version of .NET, a Google search suggested that 3.5 might include versions 2.0 and 3.0.
 I would have assumed that 4.0 is just a development of that, but who knows – at this stage it is worth a try.
 I downloaded and attempted to install, but then realised that I have inadvertently downloaded the web installer, which just kept restarting, possibly our proxy server getting in the way.
 I search again, this time for the redistributable package, and downloaded that.

 I then tried to install J#, but again it insisted on 2.0 of the .NET Framework.
+Only then did I realise that I had installed the .NET Compact Framework.

 Yes this was completely my fault, but mistakes like this are inevitable when using the Microsoft Download Centre, as you are offered a bewildering array of similarly named downloads.

-I uninstall the .NET Compact Framework, and search again, eventually finding the 3.5 redistributable listed at the bottom of the .NET Framework 3.5 web installer page.
+I uninstalled the .NET Compact Framework, and search again, eventually finding the 3.5 redistributable listed at the bottom of the .NET Framework 3.5 web installer page.
 The 197mb download (there are Linux distributions smaller than that) took a while to download and even longer to install.
 Eventually it completed successfully.

 Installing J# now worked, so clearly 3.5 worked where 4.0 did not.
 With J# installed I was then able to easily install Profitplanner.